The Art and Science of Naming: Crafting the Perfect Production Team Identity

 These kinds of names feel more personal and inviting—which can be great for networking and branding.

-Once you’ve brainstormed, test your name with these definitive questions:
+Once you’ve brainstormed, test your name with these final questions:

 ✔️ Is it easy to remember?
 (If people forget it instantly, it’s not working.)

-✔️ Is it distinctive?
-(A quick Google search will tell you if it’s already active.)
+✔️ Is it unique?
+(A quick Google search will tell you if it’s already in use.)

 ✔️ Does it reflect your team’s style?
 (Your name should match your creative identity.)